Birkenhead Railway: Joint railway of GWR and LNWR

 In 1851 negotiations for a lease of the BL&CJR to the GWR were started, but the idea fell through.
 Soon the rival LNWR attempted a lease of the BL&CJR, but the Birkenhead Town and Dock Commissioners successfully objected, because of the LNWR commitment to Liverpool.

 From 1 September 1854 the GWR and the Shrewsbury and Chester Railway amalgamated, and the GWR was given running powers to Birkenhead, and was able to take advantage of the Manchester and Liverpool powers.

 The hostility between the companies waned a little and in 1858 the BL&CJR suggested joint ownership by the LNWR and GWR of their company.
-By an act of Parliament on 1 August 1859 the BL&CJR company changed its name to the Birkenhead Railway, and the transfer of ownership took effect as a working arrangement on 1 January 1860; it was ratified by Parliament in the Birkenhead Railway (Vesting) Act 1861 (24 & 25 Vict. c. cxxxiv) and formalised with retrospective effect from 20 November 1860.
+By the Birkenhead Railway Act 1859 (22 & 23 Vict. c. lxxiv) on 1 August 1859 the BL&CJR company changed its name to the Birkenhead Railway, and the transfer of ownership took effect as a working arrangement on 1 January 1860; it was ratified by Parliament in the Birkenhead Railway (Vesting) Act 1861 (24 & 25 Vict. c. cxxxiv) and formalised with retrospective effect from 20 November 1860.